 Staff understand that only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
 School staff are not expected or trained to diagnose mental health conditions or issues but may notice behaviours that may be of concern.
-Where staff have a mental health concern about a child that is also a safeguarding concern, such as self harm or suicidal ideation, immediate action is taken to inform the DSL.
-The DSL will ensure that the Schools work with any external agency involved in the support of the pupil.
+Where staff have a mental health concern about a child that is also a safeguarding concern, (this could include but is not limited to, self harm or suicidal ideation), immediate action is taken to inform the DSL.
+The DSL will ensure that the School works with any external agency involved in the support of the pupil.